Publications & Reports

 Mercer County, Princeton, Greater Mercer Public Health Partnership Community Health Assessment (CHA) and Community Health Improvement Plan (CHIP).

-The Princeton Health Department (PHD) participated in a county-wide community health planning effort in 2012.
+The Princeton Health Department (PHD) participated in a county-wide community health planning effort in 2012 and in 2015.
 PHD worked with community stakeholders to develop a Community Health Assessment (CHA) and a Community Health Improvement Plan (CHIP).
 Once our strategic planning process is complete (Winter 2015), our strategic plan, the CHA, and the CHIP will serve as prerequisites to fulfill requirements for National Public Health Accreditation and will be conducted every five years.

 The CHA will describe the conditions affecting health, health status, and health needs of the population of Mercer County.
 Developing the CHA has been a collaborative process, including input from community stakeholders to determine the community health measures for the report.

-Send us your thoughts on our Community Health Improvement Plan, Community Health Assessment and or our Strategic Plan.
+Send us your thoughts and comments on our Community Health Improvement Plan, Community Health Assessment, and or our Strategic Plan.
 We want to hear what you think!
-Click here to send us comments

 Local Data Analysis

-The links below will take you to localized data analysis performed by Health Department staff and Undergraduate/Graduate Health Department Interns.
-If you have local public health data you would like to see analyzed, please contact the Health Officer at email@example.com
+View the following links about localized data analysis performed by Health Department staff and Undergraduate/Graduate Health Department Interns.
+If you have local public health data you would like to see analyzed, please email the Health Officer.

-Analysis of Data Related to Heroin and Opiate Abuse in Mercer County
+- Analysis of Data Related to Heroin and Opiate Abuse in Mercer County (PDF)

 Community Health Profiles